Nathan "Nearest" Green: Biography

 Green served as master distiller.
 According to one biographer, "Only a few years older than Jack, [Green] taught him all about the still."

+Some critics argue that Jack Daniel had bought Green as a slave and used Green's recipe for his own profit, but the Tennessee Tribune documented that "Daniel never owned slaves and spoke openly about Green's role as his mentor".

 Known as Nearest Green, or "Uncle Nearest", he played the fiddle and was a lively entertainer.
 Green's descendants say this trait was passed down to his son, Jesse Green.

 Slavery ended with ratification of the Thirteenth Amendment to the United States Constitution in 1865.
 Daniel opened his distillery a year later and immediately employed two of Green's sons, George and Eli Green.
 In all, at least three of Green's sons were a part of the Jack Daniel Distillery staff: George Green, Edde Green, and Eli Green.
 At least four of Nearest's grandchildren joined the Jack Daniel team, Ott, Charlie, Otis, and Jesse Green.
 In all, seven straight generations of Nearest Green's descendants have worked for Jack Daniel Distillery, with three direct descendants continuing to work there as of November 2017.

 Nathan "Nearest" Green was married to Harriet Green, and they had 11 children together – nine sons and two daughters.
 Four of their sons, Louis, George, Jesse, and Eli, are listed in the 1870 census.
 Seven of the sons and both daughters are listed in the 1880 federal census.

 Legacy

 Author Fawn Weaver launched the Nearest Green Foundation to commemorate Green.
 The foundation is responsible for a new museum, memorial park, and book about his life.
 In addition, it has established college scholarships for Green's descendants.

 In July 2017, Uncle Nearest, Inc., created a whiskey honoring the legacy of Nearest Green.
 Debuting as "Uncle Nearest 1856 Premium Whiskey", it was created by working with two Tennessee distilleries, but not Jack Daniel Distillery.

-In August 2017, Brown-Forman Corporation, which owns the Jack Daniel Distillery and brand, officially recognized Green as its first head stiller – now called master distiller – and added him to the company's website.
+In August 2017, however, Brown-Forman Corporation, which owns the Jack Daniel Distillery and brand, officially recognized Green as its first head stiller – now called master distiller – and added him to the company's website.
 In October 2017, Brown-Forman added his legacy to its official tours and a large display at the Jack Daniel's Visitors Center.

 In September 2017, the Nearest Green Foundation announced the inaugural class of descendants receiving full scholarships to college and grad school to continue their ancestor's legacy of excellence.
 The foundation is funded by the sales of Uncle Nearest Premium Whiskey and the sales of Jack Daniel's official biography, Jack Daniel's Legacy.

+Uncle Nearest's Master Blender, Victoria Eady Butler, is a descendant of Green, and the first known African-American female whiskey master blender.